 High quality statistics It is important to have a commitment to quality in producing official statistics because data will only be useful if the quality is good.
 Accurate, reliable and timely information contribute to sound decision-making.
 Therefore, commitment to sound processes for collecting, compiling, processing and disseminating data are essential in ensuring that the statistical outputs are of high quality.
 Statistical quality is defined in terms of a number of criteria which include relevance, accuracy, timeliness, punctuality, accessibility, clarity, comparability and coherence.
 See references on the CARICOM Quality Assurance Framework (CQAF) and the CARICOM Code of Good Statistical Practices (CGSP) provided earlier.
-Integrated data An integrated data management system is an integrated, yet management system modular, data management environment within which data, databases, and data-driven applications are governed and operate.
+Integrated data management system An integrated data management system is an integrated, yet modular, data management environment within which data, databases, and data-driven applications are governed and operate.
 Every element, sub-system or system of the data is inter-related with one system feeding into another and presenting a more holistic and strategic approach to managing data and statistical information.
 Currently, most NSOs have products in-house that support different roles and tasks, with each focusing on providing rich task-specific value, but with little emphasis on linkages with the preceding or next phase in the data lifecycle.
 For example, data are collected for the compilation of a specific area of statistics, but there are little or no linkages between the production of these statistics and their dissemination, say, through the use of such tools/facilities as a data warehouse.

-- Integrated statistical system An integrated statistical system is characterised by the use of a common set of tools and processes for the compilation, analysis and dissemination of various domains of statistics social, economic, environment, ICT.
+Integrated statistical system An integrated statistical system is characterised by the use of a common set of tools and processes for the compilation, analysis and dissemination of various domains of statistics - social, economic, environment, ICT.
 The model relies on the integration of datasets and the combination of data from different sources which is a departure from the traditional "stovepipe" method whereby each domain operated in separate units/'silos' often using different approaches to the data compilation and dissemination cycle.
-In an integrated system, statistics for specific domains are not produced independently from each other but are instead produced together in an integrated fashion (horizontal integration). - Interoperable ICT Technical interoperability is the ability of two or more infrastructure information and communication technology applications, to accept data from each other and perform a given task in an appropriate and satisfactory manner without the need for extra operator intervention. - Maturity A Statistical Office will be considered as having reached the "next level of maturity" when it has graduated to a status in which it can sustainably produce and respond to demands for statistics including new and emerging demands in a timely manner; it functions within a well-coordinated national statistical system; and it possesses the capabilities and the capacity to provide support to other statistical offices without impacting its own operations.
+In an integrated system, statistics for specific domains are not produced independently from each other but are instead produced together in an integrated fashion (horizontal integration).
+Interoperable ICT infrastructure Technical interoperability is the ability of two or more information and communication technology applications, to accept data from each other and perform a given task in an appropriate and satisfactory manner without the need for extra operator intervention.